qualabs/SMPTE-Copilot/README.md

 ### `ingest.py` - Document Ingestion

-The `ingest.py` command processes media files and adds them to the vector database.
+The `ingest.py` command processes media files and adds them to the vector database using the [ingestion pipeline](#ingestion-pipeline).
 It is designed to support multiple file types including PDFs, images, videos, and audio files (currently supports PDFs, with multimodal support planned).

-The ingestion pipeline performs a 4-step process:

-1. **Media → Text/Markdown**: Converts input files (PDF, images, videos, audio) to text/Markdown format using the configured loader
-2. **Text → Chunks**: Splits the text into smaller chunks using the configured chunker
-3. **Chunks → Embeddings**: Generates embeddings for each chunk using the configured embedding model
-4. **Embeddings → Vector Database**: Stores the embedded chunks in the vector database

 **Usage:**
 ```bash